How will you determine if your program is working? This section will provide you with the tools to monitor and evaluate your activities.

 Box 3: Using monitoring and evaluation data

-Projects do not always run as planned or as expected, and are a learning experience for all those involved.
+Activities do not always run as planned or as expected, and are a learning experience for all those involved.
 Monitoring your activities and evaluating outcomes will help you keep track of progress, identify important changes and make it easier to see what you have achieved.
-Answering the following questions may help keep your project on track:
+Answering the following questions may help keep your activities on track:

 Source: adapted from Australian Indigenous HealthInfoNet (2012)